UT Austin Supplemental Essays (2022-23) Prompts and Tips

 The best answers to this question usually involve linking a past contribution to a well-researched future contribution at UT Austin.
 For example, you participated in THON in high school and helped raise money for pediatric cancer patients.
 Once at UT Austin, you plan to bring those same organizing and fundraising skills to Texas THON.

 This section functions similarly to the Additional Information section of the Common App.
 Feel free to use this space if you encountered any hardships that impacted your academic performance.
 This could be anything from dealing with a divorce to challenges faced from a learning disability.
-On the other hand, the impact of the pandemic is a topic that everyone can address to varying degrees.

 How important are the essays at UT Austin?

 In essence, UT Austin’s admission staff “uses an individualized, holistic review process to consider each completed freshman application.
-Applications from students who qualify for automatic admission are reviewed to determine admission to specific colleges, schools and majors.
-Applications from students who are not eligible for automatic admission are reviewed to determine admissibility and to make decisions about admission to specific colleges, schools and majors.”
+Applications from students who qualify for automatic admission are reviewed to determine admission to specific colleges, schools, and majors.
+Applications from students who are not eligible for automatic admission are reviewed to determine admissibility and to make decisions about admission to specific colleges, schools, and majors.”

-- Class rank
+• Class rank

-- Strength of academic background
+• Strength of academic background

-- Test scores
+• Test scores

-- Record of achievements, honors, and awards
+• Record of achievements, honors, and awards

-- Special accomplishments, work, and service both in and out of school
+• Special accomplishments, work, and service both in and out of school

-- Essays
+• Essays

-- Special circumstances that put the applicant’s academic achievements into context, including his or her socioeconomic status, experience in a single parent home, family responsibilities, experience overcoming adversity, cultural background, race and ethnicity, the language spoken in the applicant’s home, and other information in the applicant’s file
+• Special circumstances that put the applicant’s academic achievements into context, including his or her socioeconomic status, experience in a single-parent home, family responsibilities, experience overcoming adversity, cultural background, race and ethnicity, the language spoken in the applicant’s home, and other information in the applicant’s file

-- Recommendations (although not required)
+• Recommendations (although not required)

-- Competitiveness of the major to which the student applies
+• Competitiveness of the major to which the student applies

-Want Personalized Essay Assistance?
+UT Austin Essay Prompts – Want Personalized Assistance?

 To conclude, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your UT Austin supplemental essays, we encourage you to get a quote today.